Azure/batch-shipyard/docs/30-batch-shipyard-autoscale.md

 transformations to the formula to apply to your pool.
 These scenarios are:

-* `active_tasks` will autoscale the pool using metrics for the number of active (i.e., queued) tasks for the pool.
+* `active_tasks` will autoscale the pool using metrics for the number of active tasks for the pool.
+Tasks categorized under this metric are tasks in active state with satisifed dependencies, in other words, "tasks with satisified dependencies awaiting node assignment".
-* `pending_tasks` will autoscale the pool using metrics for the number of pending (i.e., active + running) tasks for the pool.
+* `pending_tasks` will autoscale the pool using metrics for the number of pending tasks for the pool.
+Tasks categorized under this metric are tasks in active state with satisifed dependencies and running tasks, in other words, "tasks pending completion".
 * `workday` will autoscale the pool according to Monday-Friday workdays.
 * `workday_with_offpeak_max_low_priority` will autoscale the pool according to Monday-Friday workdays and for off work time, use maximum number of